One-com/knockout-popupTemplate/Readme.md

 - `afterOpen`: An event handler to be called immediately after opening the popup.
 - `beforeClose`: An event handler to be called before closing the popup.
 - `afterClose`: An event handler to be called immediately after closing the popup.
-- `clickHandler`: If true, clicking the anchor does not open the popup.
-It may still be closed by clicking outside the popup.
+- `anchorHandler`: If false, clicking the anchor does not open or close the popup.
+- `outsideHandler`: If false, clicking outside the popup will not close it.
 - `positioning`: An object containing positioning information (see below).

 ```html